Managed Security and Compliance

-The Payment Card Industry Data Security Standard (PCI DSS) is an official regulation for any merchant and service provider who uses payment card technology, either for card-present or card-not-present transactions (e. g. e-commerce).
+The Payment Card Industry Data Security Standard (PCI DSS) is an official regulation for any merchant or service provider who uses payment card technology, either for card-present or card-not-present transactions (e. g. e-commerce).
 PCI DSS compliance is required for any organization that processes or stores cardholder data, i.e. has the Cardholder Data Environment (CDE).

-Implementation and corresponding certification process for ISO 27001 and PCI DSS, from the point of view of service delivery, are similar.
+The implementation and the corresponding certification process for ISO 27001 and PCI DSS, from the point of view of service delivery, are similar.
 Compliance plays a formal role, whereas actual security does not always correspond to the compliance status.
 Since we are practical security specialists and white-hat hackers, we help our customers to build not only formal compliance but also actual protection from modern threats.
 Real security is not only a set of solutions, policies, and procedures.
 It is also the culture of security, secure mindset and behavior of your personnel.

 Our certifications (CISSP, ISO 27001 Lead Auditor, CISA, OSCP, CEH, etc.) allow us to cover both formal and practical aspects of security compliance and security management.